TomOdellSheetMusic/Sable/README.md

+# My special fork of Sable
+Forked this and now also deploy my own creature comfort patches (windows only) that are not needed by the Sable community but me and my friends really wanted.
+Every feature I added to Sable should be on a not deleted feature branch, so if the occasion arises, it should be straight forward to pull them in.

 # Sable

 A Matrix client built to enhance the user experience with quality-of-life features, cosmetics, utilities, and sheer usability.
 See the [changelog](https://github.com/SableClient/Sable/blob/dev/CHANGELOG.md).